aleksei0807/react-frontend-boilerplate/README.md

 `git push origin master`

-Write your true name, version, description, keywords, author, bugs and homepage in package.json.
+Write your project name, version, description, keywords, author, bugs and homepage in package.json.

 Write your name in LICENSE.